 The APA has one overriding aim: to create the best possible business environment for its members.

-AVOIDING AND RESOLVING PROBLEMS We help members find a satisfactory solution when things get sticky.
+We help members find a satisfactory solution when things get sticky.
 We discuss production issues with the agencies’ association, the IPA, and join with them in trying to resolve disputes informally.
 If that is not possible, disputes are resolved using the mediation/arbitration process set out in the contract, saving members time and legal costs.

 We also ensure that, through our representation, their advisors understand the contract and how commercials production works.